Three Injured In A Road Accident - UrduPoint

 Three Injured In A Road Accident

-MUZAFFARGARH, (UrduPoint / Pakistan Point News - 12th Aug, 2025) Three people injured in a collision between a car and rickshaw on Mahmood Kot road near Turkey Bypass on Tuesday morning.
+MUZAFFARGARH, (UrduPoint / Pakistan Point News - 19th Aug, 2025) Three people were injured in a road mishap at Mahmood Kot road near Turkey bypass Tuesday morning.

-According to rescue,the accident occurred due to over-speeding by both vehicles that causes the collision between a car and rickshaw.
+According to report,the incident occurred when a car collided with a rickshaw Mahmood Kot road near Turkey bypass.

-Police concerned and Rescue 1122 reached on the spot,shifted the injured to the hospital for the medical treatment.
+Rescue 1122 reached on the spot,shifted the injured to the hospital for medical treatment.

+Rescuers quoting the eye witnesses claimed that the accident caused by over - speeding by both of vehicles on the road.

 Recent Stories